Hikaru Utada: 2009–2010: Return to the US, and This Is the One

 On December 16, 2008, information leaked onto the internet that Utada's next English-language single, titled "Come Back to Me", would be scheduled for airplay release through U.S. Rhythmic/Crossover and Mainstream formats on February 9 and 10, 2009 respectively via Island Records.
-Her second English album, titled This Is the One, was released on March 14, 2009, in Japan and on May 12, 2009, in the United States.
-This Is the One debuted at number 1 in Japan on March 13, 2009, the day it was released in Japan, but became her first album not to top the weekly chart since Precious.
+Their second English album, titled This Is the One, was released on March 14, 2009, in Japan and on May 12, 2009, in the United States.
+This Is the One debuted at number 1 in Japan on March 13, 2009, the day it was released in Japan, but became their first album not to top the weekly chart since Precious.
 On March 30, 2009, Utada appeared on New York City radio station Z-100, the largest pop radio program in the U.S., and granted a live on-air interview on the station's Elvis Duran Morning Show, a breakthrough that would lead to a promotional schedule through the album's international physical release on May 12.
-She also sang the theme song for the second Evangelion film, Evangelion: 2.0 You Can (Not) Advance.
+They also sang the theme song for the second Evangelion film, Evangelion: 2.0 You Can (Not) Advance.
 The single was released on June 27, 2009, and is a remix of a previous single, "Beautiful World".
 The single is titled "Beautiful World -PLANiTb Acoustica Mix-".

 On November 30, 2009, at Studio Coast, Tokyo, Utada sung a duet of Let It Snow with pop singer Mika.

-On December 21, 2009, Utada's Dirty Desire remixes were released only on Amazon.com, Zune Marketplace, and the U.S. iTunes Store, in support of This Is the One and an upcoming tour.
-The tour, Utada: In the Flesh 2010, was her first concert tour outside Japan and included eight cities in the US and two dates in London, UK.
+On December 21, 2009, Utada's Dirty Desire remixes were released only on Amazon, Zune Marketplace, and the U.S. iTunes Store, in support of This Is the One and an upcoming tour.
+The tour, Utada: In the Flesh 2010, was their first concert tour outside Japan and included eight cities in the US and two dates in London, UK.
 The tickets for the second London performance went on public sale November 13, and reportedly sold out in just five hours.